Hyannis Range Rear Lighthouse

 and many other ships mooring there as well.

-The brick Hyannis Rear Range Lighthouse, also called the South Hyannis Lighthouse, was built in 1849.
+The brick Hyannis Rear Range Lighthouse, also called the South Hyannis Lighthouse, was built in 1849 for $2000.
 At 20 feet in height and shorter than most lighthouses, the lighthouse was designed to guide ships to the wharf.
-An additional light was set up at the far end of the wharf, and the comparison of the front and rear lights helped to guide ships to the pier.
+An oil lamp with a reflector provided the light.
+In 1850-51, a keeper's house was added on and attached to the lighthouse itself by a covered walkway.
+In 1885, an additional "front range light" was set up at the far end of the wharf, and the comparison of the front and rear lights helped to guide ships to the pier.
 As the use of the railroad declined in the early 1900's due to increasing use of trucks and automobiles, the lighthouse was entirely shut down in 1929.
 At that time, the property was auctioned and has been in private ownership since.

 The lighthouse can be seen at the end of Harbor Road in Hyannis, but is a private residence and is closed to the public.
 Hopefully at some point in the future, the light itself can be restored so that the